fangwendongcs/AI_Companion_alice/README.md

 - Minimal Agent orchestration pipeline.
 - Deployment security baseline and validation scripts.

-### Next Phase
+### My Next Focus: Demo-grade Hardening

-- Public-demo readiness: CORS whitelist, rate limiting, request logging, upload isolation, and stronger authentication.
+- I want to make the project safe enough for a private public-facing demo: CORS whitelist, rate limiting, request logging, upload isolation, and stronger authentication.
-- Better GitHub/demo presentation: screenshots, short GIF, project logo, and browser acceptance evidence.
+- I plan to add better presentation material: screenshots, a short GIF, a simple project logo, and browser acceptance evidence.
-- Product UI polish around dialogue state, source display, and debug visibility.
+- I will keep polishing the product experience around dialogue state, source display, and debug visibility.

-### Future Direction
+### Longer-term Direction

-- Real vector RAG with embedding and a vector database such as Qdrant.
+- Move from local keyword RAG to vector RAG with embeddings and a vector database such as Qdrant.
-- Persistent long-term memory with deletion and privacy controls.
+- Upgrade short-term memory into persistent memory with deletion and privacy controls.
-- More robust avatar authoring and animation retargeting.
+- Improve avatar authoring, model replacement, and animation retargeting.
-- Higher-quality TTS provider options and voice persona presets.
+- Add higher-quality TTS provider options and voice persona presets.
-- Tool workflows through n8n as explicit backend tools, not frontend secrets.
+- Keep n8n as explicit backend tools, not frontend secrets or the main dialogue brain.
-- More expressive emotional / behavioral state models.
+- Explore richer emotional and behavioral state models after the core loop stays stable.

 ## Key Documents